felix-e-h-p/felix-e-h-p/README.md

-I’m Felix, a Machine Learning Engineer based in the UK
+Machine Learning Engineer based in the UK

+Computer Vision and Nuclear Physics enthusiast

-I’m looking to collaborate on any project relating to Computer Vision or Deep Learning in a general sense
+I’m looking to collaborate

 Reach me on: peretz.fe@gmail.com